microsoft/industry/fsi/docs/serviceEnablementFramework.md

 |                              |                                                                       | What is the deployment scope of the service? (i.e. is it a regional or global service?)                                                      |
 |                              | Service Level Agreements                                              | What is the SLA for service availability?                                                                                                    |
 |                              |                                                                       | If applicable, what is the SLA for performance?                                                                                              |

-### Control mapping
-This section provides a mapping of the controls to the Azure services.
-The mapping is based on the Azure services documentation and the Azure Security Benchmark.
-The mapping is not exhaustive and is intended to provide a starting point for your security assessment.

 ### Design
 This section explains the design phase of the controls